 As the scope of this task is to provide the integrated query processing framework of the INFINITECH platform, it became obvious that our framework will have to rely on the unique characteristics of the data management layer of the platform itself: the support of hybrid transactional and analytical processing, the online aggregations and the polyglot capabilities.
 The highly scalable transactional management of the data repository allows for data ingestion in very high rates, which is what a streaming channel requires.
 We can remove now the interim data queue and insert data directly to the storage.
 But this is not the only benefit from using our own data storage layer.
 HTAP allows for performing analytical query processing on live data, as they are being modifying by operational workloads, and as a result, gives the ability for executing AI algorithms on real data.
 Real time BI can be now achieved by delegating the need for maintaining Flink's materialized views down to the data table of the datastore.
 This ensures data consistency, as the transactional semantics are provided by the database itself, rather than relying on the streaming framework which simply maintains the sequence of the modified operations, but does not guarantees the serializability of the order of execution (in terms of a database transaction).
 Moreover, it allows for the streaming engine to effectively scale out, which cannot be done when sharing content such as materialized views between different Flink sessions.
-Additionally, the online aggregations of INFINITECH allow to execute aggregation statements (i.e. average, summary, count, etc.) with a complexity of O(1) instead of O(n), as supposed by the need for scanning the entire dataset.
+Additionally, the online aggregations of INFINITECH allow to execute aggregation statements (i.e., average, summary, count, etc.) with a complexity of O (1) instead of O(n), as supposed by the need for scanning the entire dataset.
 Therefore, the streaming operators can directly query the datastore for such information, instead of caching those values and lose the consistency of the data.

-In order to integrate the components of INFINITECH that provide those characteristics with Apache Flink, we designed an INFINITECH Flink connector that implements those operations that can be used by the framework.
-We mainly achieve to remove the state of the stateful Flink operations down to the data management layer, so that those operations can be now considered stateless and can easily scale out.
+In order to integrate the components of INFINITECH that provide those characteristics with Apache Flink, we designed and implemented the INFINITECH Flink connector that implements those operations that can be used by the framework.
+We achieved to move the state of the stateful Flink operations down to the data management layer, so that those operations can be now considered stateless and can easily scale out.
 Flink now does not have to maintain any state and can be scale out independently, while the data management layer has been also designed to scale horizontally, as explained in the deliverables of task T3.1.
 Therefore, we claim that we have no data bottleneck in our solution.
-Section 5 provides specific information and hints regarding the implementation of those operators, even if there are in the design phase at this phase of the project.
-Finally, as the definition of the pilot needs and requirements for their integrated solutions have been matured during this phase of the project, we took the generic use case described in the first version of this document, and made it more concrete, trying to address the needs for a specific pilot, pilot#2, of the INFINITECH project.
+Finally, as the definition of the pilot needs and requirements for their integrated solutions have matured during this phase of the project, we took the generic use case described in the first version of this document, and made it more concrete, trying to address the needs for a specific pilot, pilot#2, of the INFINITECH project.
 We illustrated how our solution can remove 4 important technological obstacles that this pilot would have normally faced.